jaredhocutt/openshift4-deploy/README.md

 Be sure to remember the **name** of the key pair and the **path** where you saved the private key file (this is the `.pem` file that you download when creating your AWS key pair) as you will need them in the next step.

+IMPORTANT: The key pair `.pem` file should be in `~/.ssh` as this directory gets mounted to the environment for you.

 **Step 4**